USAFA-ECE/ece382/_sources/Assignments/project.md

 - The coordinates of `Home` are identified at the origin (0,0), with the starting position fixed at (360, 0) in millimeters.
 Your robot is aware of both Home and starting position coordinates.
 You have the flexibility to modify these coordinates as needed.
 - Include a plot of both wheels' displacements over time in your final report.
 Additionally, submit a video demo corrresponding to this plot.
-- **[5 Bonus Points]** Upon successfully reaching home, your robot now knows way back to the starting position.
-Return to the the starting position.
+- **[5 Bonus Points]** Upon successfully reaching home, your robot now knows its way back to the starting position.
+Return to the starting position.

 ```{image} ./figures/Proj_Maze.jpg
 :width: 660